lecaillon/Conan.Plugin.NullGuard/README.md

 }
 ```

-You can see rewritten documents on the disk in a sub directory of the obj folder or using ILSpy.
+3. You can see rewritten documents on the disk in a sub directory of the obj folder or using ILSpy.
+Example: `\obj\Debug\netcoreapp2.1\GeneratedFiles\Microsoft.CodeAnalysis.CSharp.Analyzers\Conan.Person.cs`

 ## Licensing